Azure/azure-sdk-for-js/sdk/batch/batch-rest/MigrationGuide.md

 ### Authenticate with Microsoft Entra ID

-Previously in `@azure/batch`, it only support the legacy [@azure/ms-rest-nodeauth](https://www.npmjs.com/package/@azure/ms-rest-nodeauth) package, and the browser environment is not supported.
-The following example use the `loginWithVmMSI` method exported from `@azure/ms-rest-nodeauth` to authenticate with the Azure Batch service using MSI (Managed Service Identity) based login from a virtual machine created in Azure.
+Previously in `@azure/batch`, it only supported the legacy [@azure/ms-rest-nodeauth](https://www.npmjs.com/package/@azure/ms-rest-nodeauth) package, and the browser environment was not supported.
+The following example uses the `loginWithVmMSI` method exported from `@azure/ms-rest-nodeauth` to authenticate with the Azure Batch service using MSI (Managed Service Identity) based login from a virtual machine created in Azure.

 ```typescript
 import { BatchServiceClient } from "@azure/batch";